 Institute for Research in Electronics & Applied Physics

-Prof. Yanne Chembo joined the Department of Electrical and Computer Engineering in January 2019.
+Professor Yanne Chembo joined the Department of Electrical and Computer Engineering in January 2019, with a joint appointment in the Institute for Research in Electronics and Applied Physics (IREAP).
 Prior to joining the UMD Faculty, he was a Research Director at the French National Center for Scientific Research (CNRS).
 There, he led a research group focused on the exploration of nonlinear, quantum and stochastic phenomena in optoelectronics, microwave photonics, and laser physics.

 In 2006, Chembo received a PhD degree in photonics from the University of the Balearic Islands (Palma de Mallorca, Spain), and independently, a PhD degree in nonlinear dynamics from the University of Yaounde I (Cameroon).